captainbrosset/patrickbrosset.com/content/articles/even-faster-idb-reads-with-getallrecords.md

 ```

 ## Trying it out

+To see more code, check out [this demo I made](https://github.com/MicrosoftEdge/Demos/tree/main/idb-getallrecords), which you can also [run live](https://microsoftedge.github.io/Demos/idb-getallrecords/).

 A prototype of the `getAllRecords` method is now available in Chromium, which means you can try it out for yourself in Chrome Canary or Edge Canary (to make sure you have the version that has the feature).